kitten/fluorine/docs/introduction/concepts.md

-In highly complex apps action creators can stay relatively small as they just transform their input to better suit the store. **But** side effects in more complex actions can get very confusing and long.
-A nightmare for projects that will grow very large over time.
+In highly complex apps action creators can stay relatively small as they just transform their input to better suit the store. **Side effects** in more complex actions can get very confusing and long.
+This is a nightmare for projects that will grow very large over time.

-To solve this problems Fluorine introduces **Agendas**.
+To solve these problems Fluorine introduces **Agendas**.
-More about them in the next section: [Abstracting side effects as Agendas](#abstracting-side-effects-as-agendas)

 ## <a id='abstracting-side-effects-as-agendas'></a>[Abstracting Side effects as Agendas](#abstracting-side-effects-as-agendas)